Homework 00 - Pizza!

 Now that you’ve changed the values of the constants, run the program again.
 You should see that the program still works correctly, but now with the new values.
 You can compare to the sample output below.

-If you've written your code properly, the autograder will change the values of those constants and test your code with different values.
-If everything is working, you're already passing the final tests.
-If you've hard-coded any of those values in your calculations, you will not pass the tests and lose points.
-Remember, you need to have used the exact names for the constants given above for this to work.
+If you’ve written your code properly, the autograder will change the values of those constants and test your code with different values.
+If everything is working, you’re already passing the final tests.
+If you’ve hard-coded any of those values in your calculations, you will not pass the tests and lose points.
+Make sure you have also capitalized every letter in your constant names as the autograder is checking for this.

 Sample Input and Output